Historical Fiction

 "They know something we don't," Annabelle murmured, more to herself than to anyone else.

 Elizabeth and Annabelle exchanged glances.
-Their mother was not given to dramatics; when Jane Sullivan said there was something to hear, it was worth listening to.
+Their mother was not given to dramatics; when Jane Sullivan called them in, it was worth listening to.
 They crossed the yard quickly, the dogs trailing behind them, and stepped into the warmth of the kitchen.
 The fire was already blazing, and the smell of porridge filled the small room.
-Their mother had been up for hours—she always was.
-Jane Sullivan worked from dawn until well past dark, her hands never idle, her mind always calculating how to stretch their modest resources just a little further.

 "Sit," Jane said, gesturing to the rough-hewn table that dominated the room.
 Her face was drawn, and Annabelle noticed for the first time the dark circles beneath her mother's eyes.

-Jane sat across from them, her work-roughened hands folded on the table.
-For a moment, she said nothing, and in that silence, Annabelle felt her earlier unease transform into something sharper, more concrete.
+"What's happened?"
+Annabelle asked, sliding onto the bench.
+Elizabeth sat beside her, their shoulders touching as they had when they were small children, sharing secrets.
+Jane sank across from them, her work-roughened hands folded on the table.
+For a moment, she said nothing, and in that silence, Annabelle felt her earlier unease sharpen.

 "Warn us about what?"
 Elizabeth leaned forward, her eyes bright with interest rather than fear.
-This was so like her sister, Annabelle thought—always ready to meet trouble head-on.
+This was so like her sister, Annabelle thought.
+Always ready to meet trouble head-on.

 "The afflicted girls."
 Jane's voice was careful, measured.
 "Their fits have worsened.
 They've begun naming names."